solana-foundation/developer-content/content/courses/solana-pay/solana-pay.md

 #### 6. Implement the `buildTransaction` function

-Next, let’s implement the `buildTransaction` function.
+Next, let's implement the `buildTransaction` function.
 It should build, partially sign, and return the check-in transaction.
 The sequence of items it needs to perform is: